-Multiple people killed in Florida mall shooting, authorities say
+Shooting at Florida video game tournament claims multiple lives

 Updated:

-JACKSONVILLE, Florida — A gunman opened fire Sunday during an online video game tournament that was being livestreamed from a Florida mall, killing multiple people and sending many others to hospitals, authorities said.
+JACKSONVILLE, Florida — A gunman opened fire Sunday at an online video game tournament that was being livestreamed from a Florida mall, killing multiple people and sending many others to hospitals, authorities said.

-The Jacksonville Sheriff’s Office did not immediately confirm the number of dead at the Jacksonville Landing, a collection of restaurants and shops along the St. Johns River.
+Sheriff’s officers did not immediately confirm the number of dead at the Jacksonville Landing, a collection of restaurants and shops along the St. Johns River.

+But an official close to the investigation said the shooting left four people dead and that the gunman died from a self-inflicted gunshot wound.
+It was not clear if the official included the suspect in the death toll.

+The official spoke on the condition of anonymity because the person was not authorized to release information.

-At least one suspect was dead after the attack on the video football tournament, which was held in a gaming bar that shares space with a pizzeria.
+Sheriff Mike Williams said authorities had yet to identify the suspect who attacked the video football tournament, which featured the game “Madden NFL 19.”
+The competition was held in a gaming bar that shares space with a pizzeria.
 Viewers could watch the games online and see the players.

+Investigators were looking into online video that appeared to capture the scene right before the shooting began, Williams said.

+A red dot that appears to be a laser pointer is visible on the chest of a player seconds before the first of a dozen gunshots rings out.

 The sheriff’s office used Twitter and Facebook to warn people to stay far away and to ask anyone who was hiding to call 911.